ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 - /var      - sys specific variable(changing) files: logs, spool files, web server data files
 - /export   - data shared over the network mount
 - /media    - removable devices like usb (so not internal HDD)

-### SPECIAL DEVICES
-- /dev/null   - write output to this device to throw it away
-- /dev/zero   - obtain null characters from this device
-    - `dd if=/dev/zero of=foobar count=1024 bs=1024`, create 1 MiB file called foobar of null chars
-- /dev/random - generate pseduorandom numbers from this device